tamarabernad/FlickrVisualizer/README.md

 FlickrVisualizer requires iOS 9 and above.

 # Features
-Homescreen shows a grid of images of a predefined search.
+- Initial Homescreen shows a grid of images with a predefined search.
-- Search by tag: User can add/remove tags to search on Flickr
+- Search by tag: User can add/remove tags to search on Flickr.
-- Detail: On tap on a thumb the user navigates to a detail view of the image
+- Detail: On tap on a thumb the user navigates to a detail view of the image.
-- Break-it: On tap on the break it button some phyiscs are applied to the thumbs.
+- Break-it: On tap on the "break it" button phyiscs are applied to the thumbs.